phlex-ruby/flecks/README.md

 ## Recommendations

-Although Flecks also supports concurrent promises, threads and async ActiveRecord relations, we recommend using [async](https://github.com/socketry/async) tasks, since Fibers are much more lightweight and efficient than Threads.

-We also recommend using the [Falcon](https://github.com/socketry/falcon) web server which uses multiple fibers to handle requests concurrently.
+We recommend using the [Falcon](https://github.com/socketry/falcon) web server which uses multiple fibers to handle requests concurrently, since this will play best with our fiber-based approach to background tasks.

 ## Acknowledgements